 What to do in case you take too much Elyxyb

 If you think you’ve taken too much of this drug, call your doctor.
-You can also call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+You can also call America’s Poison Centers at 800-222-1222 or use its online tool.
 However, if your symptoms are severe, call 911 or your local emergency number or go to the nearest emergency room right away.

 Elyxyb should not cause drug dependence.
+(With dependence, your body needs the drug to feel like it usually does.)
 And stopping this medication should not cause drug withdrawal.
+(Withdrawal symptoms are side effects that can occur when you stop taking a drug that your body has become dependent on.)
 Elyxyb should not be taken on a regular basis.
 It should only be taken as needed when a migraine headache occurs.